Are you looking for a great blender but horrified by how much a Vitamix costs?

 The cups are nice and wide so they’re easy to get into and clean but they’re also dishwasher safe so you can just put them in on the top shelf and hey presto you’re ready to go the next morning.

 If you’re on the go a lot and need a delicious and healthy drink to go out with you in the morning then this is the blender for you.
 An easy pick of the best budget blender.

 3. Best Large Cheap Blender – Ninja BL610 Professional Countertop blender

 - 1000 Watts

 - 72 oz Jug

 Another top of the range budget blender featuring three power settings – low, medium, high – that also has an enormous 72 oz capacity!

 So you can make enough smoothie in the morning for you, your partner, your kids, your dog and your neighbour.
 Ok maybe not your neighbour too but there will definitely be enough for the whole family.
-And it makes short work of ice so you can make frozen margaritas!
+And it makes short work of crushing ice cubes so you can make frozen margaritas!

 What it is, is very easy to clean, because the blades are split over multiple levels and left out rather than being stuck to the bottom it’s really easy to clean around.
 Just be careful because like I said the blades are very sharp so you’ll need to be careful!
 Alternatively, you can put it in the dishwasher, of course, it’s all BPA free plastic that’s dishwasher safe.

 For the money it’s a great blender, can handle pretty much anything except prolonged daily use.
 This is pretty typical for a cheap blender so don’t let it put you off.